aspuru-guzik-group/phoenics/README.md

 # Phoenics

-Phoenics is an open source optimization algorithm combining ideas from Bayesian optimization with Bayesian Kernel Density estimation.
+Phoenics is an open source optimization algorithm combining ideas from Bayesian optimization with Bayesian Kernel Density estimation [1].
+It performs global optimization on expensive to evaluate objectives, such as physical experiments or demanding computations.
+Phoenics supports sequential and batch optimizations and allows for the simultaneous optimization of multiple objectives [2].

 Note: This repository is under construction!
-We hope to add details on the method, instructions for how to use it and short tutorials in the near future.
+We hope to add futther details on the method, instructions and more examples in the near future.

 ### References